 There was a great gurgling and sucking in the darkness, followed by a gasp from the drinker.
 "Gott sei gelobt!" he exclaimed, in a stronger voice.
-"I have seen more stars than was ever made.
+"I have seen more stars than ever were made.
 Had my kopf not been well hooped he would have knocked it in like an ill-staved cask.
 He schlags like the kick of a horse."

 As he spoke the edge of the moon peeped over a cliff and threw a flood of cold clear light upon the scene.
-Looking up I saw that a strong rope had been tied across the road from one tree trunk to another, about eight feet above the ground. could not have been seen by me, even had I been fully awake, in the dusk; but catching me across the breast as Covenant trotted under it, it had swept me off and dashed me with great force to the ground.
-Either the fall or the blows which I had received had cut me badly, for I could feel the blood trickling in a warm stream past my ear and I made no attempt to move, howdown my neck. ever, but waited in silence to find out who these men were into whose hands I had fallen. fear was lest my letters should be taken away from me, and my mission rendered of no avail. this, my first trust, I should be disarmed without a blow, and lose the papers which had been confided to me, was a chance which made me flush and tingle with shame at the very thought.
+Looking up I saw that a strong rope had been tied across the road from one tree trunk to another, about eight feet above the ground.
+This could not be seen by me, even had I been fully awake, in the dusk ; but catching me across the breast as Covenant trotted under it, it had swept me off and dashed me with great force to the ground.
+Either the fall or the blows which I had received had cut me badly, for I could feel the blood trickling in a warm stream past my ear and down my neck.
+I made no attempt to move, however, but waited in silence to find out who these men were into whose hands I had fallen.
+My one fear was lest my letters should be taken away from me, and my mission rendered of no avail.
+That in this, my first trust, I should be disarmed without a blow, and lose the papers which had been confided to me, was a chance which made me flush and tingle with shame at the very thought.